 Dental veneers are thin porcelain or composite resin covers custom-made to fit over the teeth, providing a natural and attractive appearance.
 They can be used to fix:

 The two most common materials used in dental veneers are composite resin and porcelain.
-Both types of veneers can be manufactured by a dental technician in a laboratory and are attached to the patient’s teeth in a dentist’s office.
+Both shells can be manufactured by a dental technician in a laboratory and attached to the patient’s teeth in a dentist’s office.
 Dental veneers stick to teeth with resinous cement.
-Porcelain is a fragile material; However, when it sticks firmly to the tooth it can become very strong and durable when it sticks firmly to the tooth.
+Therefore, porcelain can become very strong and durable when it sticks firmly to the tooth.